-- Equip with critical knowledge of basic theories, techniques, and design concepts urban and regional planning. - b) Apply techniques of planning in the area of urban planning, development and management, regional planning, housing, transport planning, infrastructure planning, environmental planning and other multi-disciplines. - c) Build the basic skills that would help students later in their careers to serve in various professional capacities in planning, development and management agencies in the public sector as well as in private consultancy organizations. - d) assume their assigned professional roles as members of multi-disciplinary teams which invokes survey, analysis and plan making
+- b) Apply techniques of planning in the area of urban planning, development and management, regional planning, housing, transport planning, infrastructure planning, environmental planning and other multi-disciplines. - c) Build the basic skills that would help students later in their careers to serve in various professional capacities in planning, development and management agencies in the public sector as well as in private consultancy organizations. - assume their assigned professional roles as members of multi-disciplinary teams which invokes survey, analysis and plan making